Best Times to Visit Nice, France

 How easy is it to get around Nice without a car?

 Nice has a fantastic public transportation system!
 The trams are efficient and cover most of the city, while buses reach more outlying areas.
-Walking is also a great option within the city center, but be prepared for some hills.
+Walking is also a great option, especially in the Old Town.
 Consider purchasing a day or multi-day pass for cost-effectiveness.

 Are there any local customs or etiquette tips I should be aware of?

-What are some hidden gems or lesser-known spots in Nice that you would recommend?
+What are some hidden gems or lesser-known spots in Nice that you recommend?

 How safe is Nice, and are there any specific safety concerns I should be aware of?

-Nice is generally safe, but like any major city, petty theft can occur, especially in crowded tourist areas.
-Be mindful of your belongings, especially your purse or wallet.
-Stick to well-lit areas at night, and avoid displaying expensive jewelry or electronics.
+Nice is generally safe, but like any major city, petty theft can be an issue, especially in crowded tourist areas.
+Be vigilant about your belongings, especially your bags and wallets.
+Stick to well-lit areas at night, and avoid walking alone in isolated spots.

 Ready to Plan Your Trip?